triggermesh/aktion/README.md

 This is heavily **Work In Progress** We would love your feedback on this tool so don't hesitate to let us know what is wrong and how we could improve it, just file an [issue](https://github.com/triggermesh/aktion/issues/new)

+## Building

+Requires a minimum of Go 1.12, [Go Dep](https://github.com/golang/dep), and GNU Make

+When cloning for the first time, or after modifying the Gopkg.toml file, run:

+    make dep

+Otherwise, `make build` will build `aktion`.

 ## Code of Conduct

 This plugin is by no means part of [CNCF](https://www.cncf.io/) but we abide by its [code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)